cultuurnet/stoplight-docs-authentication/docs/methods.md

 ## Client identification

-API endpoints that require no real authentication but need to know what client is accessing it for customization and technical support reasons use [Client identification](Authentication-methods/Client-identification.md).
+API endpoints that require no real authentication but need to know what client is accessing it for customization and technical support reasons use [Client identification](./client-identification.md).

-Usually used by APIs that need to provide info to anonymous users in web browsers, for example [Search API 3](https://publiq.stoplight.io/docs/uitdatabank/reference/Search-API.v3.json).
+Usually used by APIs that need to provide info to anonymous users in web browsers, for example UiTdatabank's Search API.

 - ✅ Suitable for frontend applications
 - ✅ Suitable for backend applications